Market Data Cleansing

 3. The ‘Overlay Breaks’ phase (**)

-(*) Preliminary break tests aim at identifying potential outliers on a standalone basis.
+(\*) Preliminary break tests aim at identifying potential outliers on a standalone basis.

-(**) Overlay break tests aim at identifying potential outliers on a comparison basis (e.g. day-on-day or source-to-source), and are applied on Preliminary Cleansed Data on a curve configuration basis.
+(\*\*) Overlay break tests aim at identifying potential outliers on a comparison basis (e.g. day-on-day or source-to-source), and are applied on Preliminary Cleansed Data on a curve configuration basis.

-Each break test phase will be split into streams, as described in the Break Test Phase Streams section below.
+Each break test phase will be split into streams, as described in the 2.
+Break Test Phase Streams section below.
 The resolution and approval of the breaks can then be done in parallel on a stream basis.

-For more detail on Preliminary and Overlay break tests for market data, please refer to the break test definitions page.
+For more detail on preliminary and overlay break tests for market data, please refer to the break test definitions page.

-XM MD Dashboard - progress monitoring
+Market Data Cleansing Dashboard - progress monitoring

 Data Cleansing/Market Data/Market Data Dashboard